shussain-tibco/shussain-tibco/README.md

 ## 🌟 Notable Projects

 - **TIBCO BW Plugin IBMi**
-  Developer for a high-impact integration plugin enabling seamless connectivity between TIBCO BusinessWorks and IBM i (AS400) systems.
+  Contributor as a developer for a high-impact integration plugin enabling seamless connectivity between TIBCO BusinessWorks and IBM i (AS400) systems.
 - **TIBCO BW Plugin for Data Conversion**
-  Creator of robust solutions simplifying data transformation and migration within enterprise ecosystems.
+  Contributor as a developer to this project which provides robust solutions simplifying data transformation and migration within enterprise ecosystems.

 ---